chrisitopherus/pw-simplified/README.md

 ## Why Pw-Simplified?

 It was created due to my own laziness and because I did not want to reapeat myself over and over again.
-So i thought about making a small module which is compact and leightweight.
+So I thought about making a small module which is compact and leightweight.

 ## Whats new in version 0.2.0 (shuffle)